This section last updated: 2023-08-15 (4 months ago)

 Overall, the LOINC release version is determined by the contents and format of the LoincTableCore.

-The LoincTableCore only has a LOINC version; it has no separate ArtifactVersion.
 Most LOINC releases would only see a minor version increment for the LOINC version because we expect the LoincTableCore structure to be quite stable over time.

 Prior to implementation of this policy in 2017, most artifacts did not have their own independent version.
 For these, the initial artifact version was set to be the same as the LOINC version, with the understanding that moving forward, the LOINC and artifact versions could evolve separately.